Kalkallo Creek Main Sewer Project

 Yarra Valley Water is constructing over 4 kilometres of critical sewerage infrastructure to support the growth of communities in Melbourne’s northern growth corridor.

 The new sewer will collect sewage flows from customers west of the Melbourne to Sydney rail line, between Donnybrook Road and the Wallan township.
-The sewer is critical, as it will be the outlet for all developments within the Urban Growth Boundary west of the Hume Freeway and north of Donnybrook Road, and will connect into the Amaroo Main Sewer (currently being constructed).
+The sewer is critical, as it will be the outlet for all developments within the Urban Growth Boundary west of the Hume Freeway and north of Donnybrook Road, and will connect into the Amaroo Main Sewer (which was completed in 2017).

 The majority of the new sewer pipe is being constructed using a Micro Tunnelling Boring Machine.
 The project involves: